Nelson00011/Tea/README.md

 **Tea Time** is an Ecommerce ***React.js*** app that allows users to explore `insert here`:
 - Client side (*frontend*) utilizes ***React.js*** & ***react-router-dom*** in combination with Material MUI create themes to provide cohesive structure.
 - Server side (*backend*) uses ***Insert here***
+- Grab your favorite top hat and login to search for good reads and that perfect cup of tea.
+Either select a cup of tea and a book to go with it or find a side of tea to go with your favoite book?
+- Store your "Favorite Books" in "Postgres Database"/MongoDB?

 ## Screen Shots:
 <p align="center">Please reference the screenshot folder for more available images</p>